Pandemonium (The Time album)

 Pandemonium is the fourth studio album by American band The Time released in 1990.
 Much like the three previous albums, the album consists of music in the funk rock genre, although this album breaks the Time's six-song album tradition.
 The album is a tie-in with the film Graffiti Bridge, and several songs from the album appear in the film.

 According to biographer Matt Thorne, Prince co-wrote "Donald Trump (Black Version)".
 The album was certified Gold by the RIAA and "Jerk Out" became one of the band's biggest singles.
-The second single, "Chocolate" didn't fare as well.
+The second single, "Chocolate" did not fare as well.

 Critical reception

 "The songs' obsessions with sex, food and time scream 'concept'," remarked Michele Kirsch in a 4 out of 5 review for Select, "but only in a fun, sexy, blaxploitation movie soundtrack kind of way.
 Lots of background jive talk, chat up lines and bogus off-tape comments make you feel like you're gatecrashing a party at the point where everybody pairs off to go to his or her place… Bastard sons of George Clinton, take a bow."